 Your income will be considered when you submit the Form I-864, affidavit of support.
 Depending on the household size there is an income/asset requirement to qualify as the sponsor of your wife.
 If your income is not over the required amount in the Form I-864P chart, then you can get a joint sponsor...Read more »

 We want to track the processing times.
 Our ex lawyer said she sent a message to the California center to let them know she is not our lawyer any longer, but we live in Florida so we thought our center was the Texas one.

 The I-130 receipt letter you received in the mail should have the location of the service center processing the petition at the bottom of the letter.
 However, occasionally I have seen USCIS move the cases to a different service center.
 If you did not receive the receipt letter in the mail you may...Read more »

 My husband filed an i130 petition for me.
 On the myUSCIS account we keep on seeing the phrase "your benefit request has been accepted and is under review" and the only thing changing is the date they update the page.
-Does that phrase mean that our file is resting in a drawer or that someone is...
+Does that phrase mean that our file is resting in a drawer or that...
 Read more »

 Under the circumstances and the fact that you have 30 days to depart, the best course of action for you is to speak in person with an immigration attorney that can review and analyze your long history with the immigration authorities.
 Best regards.